About your DC benefits

 Take up to a quarter of your savings as tax-free cash and buy a smaller pension with the rest.

-If you are no longer working for Credit Suisse, you can take your DC benefits from the Fund at any time after your minimum retirement age (55 for most people).
-Different sections of the Fund may have different upper age limits for when you can take your benefits.
+You can take your DC benefits from the Credit Suisse Section at any time after your minimum retirement age (55 for most people).
+Different sections within the Credit Suisse Section may have different upper age limits for when you can take your benefits.
 Contact Fidelity for more information.
 Visit Help and contacts for their contact details.

 How to retire